prasanthreddy22/NamasteGen/README.md

 ## Overview

 This repository demonstrates a polling client for a simulated video translation job.
-It shows how to:
+It does:

 - Implement exponential backoff to reduce load.
 - Provide callbacks for real-time updates.
+- Prevents indefinite waits and excessive polling

 ## Steps to Run